An opportunity to root for fixing a broken system.

 This is not such good news for those that have lost their jobs.
 They aren’t participating in this buying spree.
 For the most part these are jobs at the bottom end of the pay scale and at the root of income inequality.
 These folks are not able to afford decent housing.

 For example, African American home ownership peaked at 49.1% in 2004 as compared to 76.2% for non-Hispanic and non-African American.
 Then home ownership among blacks slid to 41.1% by the end of 2018 (an 8.0% drop) while white home ownership slid to 73.2% (a 4% drop).
-Remarkably as 2020 began, Black homeownership jumped 2.9% while white homeownership jumped 0.5%.
+Remarkably as 2020 began, Black homeownership jumped 2.9% while white homeownership jumped 0.5% according to the Federal Reserve Bank of St. Louis.
 Increased Black employment and low interest rates provided more opportunity for these households.
 What can we do to continue to accelerate such improvements in wealth-building through home ownership and better paying job opportunities?

 Beware of Rooting for an Unjust Status Quo